Secretmapper/updevcamp/content/mentorship/fifteen-b.md

 - How do I get paired with a mentor?
 What if more than one camper picks the same mentor?

     The pairing will be done depending on the interest, specialty, and schedule of the mentor/mentee pair.
 To ensure the quality of mentorship, a mentor can only have one mentee.

+- Is DevCamp a CSI recruiting program?

+    No. If you are interested in becoming a CSI member, please go through the [application process](http://apps.updevcamp.com)